Cameronketchem/CEN3031-Group91/README.md

 touch server/.env
 ```

-Open the file in your text editor (or run `nano server/.env`) and add the following configurations:
+Open the file in your text editor (or run `nano server/.env`) and add the following configurations (you'll need to modify these):
 ```
 # The path to your database storage file.
 You can leave this as is
 # if this is your first time running.